Best Violin Pickup – Reviews, Advice and Buyer’s Guide

 Like The Feather, it can be used on a variety of instruments and it also has a micro-goose neck which is adjustable so that the miniature microphone picks up from an angle that you think sounds best.

 The Carpenter Jack’s pre-amp is clipped on to the edge of your violin along with the built-in jack output.
 This will need a battery to work but there is one included and pre-installed.
-It’s probably the most subtle, effective and easy to use pickup here, as, once it’s installed, all you can see is the small black box on the side of your instrument and a tiny microphone pointing wherever you choose to point it.
+It’s probably the most subtle, effective, and easy-to-use pickup here, as once it’s installed, all you can see is the small black box on the side of your instrument and a tiny microphone pointing wherever you choose to point it.

 Sound-wise, expect a transparent, high-quality tone with no feedback.
 This is truly a fantastic device, with the only downside being that the micro-goose neck might be difficult to fit permanently into place.